Hochschild cohomology of dg manifolds associated to integrable distributions: Algebraic structures of differential operators on the dg manifold

-for all $b_1, \cdots, b_n \in \Gamma(B)$.
+for any $b_1, \cdots, b_n \in \Gamma(B)$.
 We argue by induction.
 The $n=1$ case is obvious as both sides of Equation~\eqref{temp1} yields $b_1$.
 Now assume that~\eqref{temp1} holds for some $n \geq 1$.
 Then we proceed to the $n+1$ case.
 Note that

 Thus, we have

 Here $\widehat{j(b)^{\{k\}}}$ denotes $\widehat{j(b_1)} \odot \cdots \odot \widehat{j(b_{k-1})} \odot \widehat{j(b_{k+1})} \odot \cdots \odot \widehat{j(b_{n+1})}$. \end{proof}